orcfax/docs/docs/developer-manual/consume.md

 ### Coercing the body

 <!-- The datatype of the body can be found in the feed definition page. -->
-For exchange rates the body is:
+For feeds of type current exchange rate (CER), the body is:

 ```aiken
 pub type Rational {